pujolitoo/cvpkextractor/README.md

 This project has the goal to unpack vpk files from source engine.
-(Unfinished)